 Here you can manage LAN-to-LAN connections by maintaining a table of connection profiles.
 You may set parameters including specified connection direction (dial-in or dial-out), connection peer ID, connection type (VPN connection - including PPTP, IPSec Tunnel, and L2TP by itself or over IPSec) and corresponding security methods, etc.

-The router supports 2 VPN tunnels and provides up to 32 profiles simultaneously.
+The router supports up to 32 profiles simultaneously.
 The following figure shows the summary table.